Here’s how the process works when you, or your agent or architect, lodge your building consent application:

 - We check your application to make sure it complies with the New Zealand Building Code.
 We may ask a specialist consultant to help with this.

 - We contact you, your agent or your architect with any questions during the assessment process.
+The statutory 20 working days time clock starts.

 - Once you’ve paid any required fees, you can receive your consent documents: